-So, what do the terms of a typical hard money loan look like?
+So what do the terms of a typical hard money loan look like?

 “Hard money lenders typically charge between 8% and 15% interest, which may depend on the credit history and experience of the borrower,” said Melanie Hartmann, owner of Creo Home Buyers.
 “The borrower’s relationship with the lender may also have an impact on the interest rate.
 Additionally, hard money lenders typically charge points that can either be paid upfront or added to the principal balance of the loan.”

-Since a hard money loan could end up costing you so much if you can’t repay it within the short maturity window, why would you take one?
-There are good reasons businesses take hard money loans every day, and many are able to successfully pay them back without incident.
+Since a hard money loan could end up costing you dearly if you can’t repay it within the short maturity window, why would you take one?
+There are good reasons why businesses take out hard money loans every day, and many successfully pay them back without incident.

 “If you have less-than-stellar credit, then hard money loans are great because the underwriting is based on the asset, not your credit history,” said Shawn Breyer, owner of Breyer Home Buyers.
 “Banks [also] limit the number of conventional loans that an individual can have at one time.
 Since hard money loans are not based on the individual, the number of loans is not restricted.”

 “Most of the time with a hard money lender, you talk to a guy who, if he’s not writing the check himself, is a decision-maker for a group of people who are,” Cole said.
 “It cuts right to the chase.”

 Never accept any loan, especially a hard money loan, without doing your due diligence first.
 Failure to repay has steep consequences, particularly when your property is on the line.
-Defaulting on a hard money loan opens you up to foreclosure, so develop a plan and stick to it.
+Defaulting on a hard money loan opens you up to foreclosure, so take the time to develop a loan repayment plan and stick to it.